GLYCAM-Web/gems/docs/Conventions.md

 ## Variables Related To I/O

+### Variables that are part of the Python code

 Conventions for variables that inhabit the client-facing API or that inhabit the scientific-software-facing Tasks.

 - Client-Facing API Variables: snake case, for example: `project_dir`.
 - Scientific-Software-Facing Task Variables (inlcuding APIs used only in Tasks): camel case, for example: `projectDir`.
+- Prefer long-form to short-form

 Doing this makes it easier for coders to identify the expected scope of a specific variable.
 This ability is also valuable in finding workflow-related bugs.